 "Modern employees are intrinsically motivated to work autonomously and by opportunities to learn and grow.
 So, from a management perspective, self-assessments – which contribute to autonomy and development – are incredibly valuable," said David Hassell, founder and CEO of 15Five.
 "Work product from employees who are intrinsically motivated tends to be more impactful and sustainable than work derived from extrinsic motivators, such as bonuses or fear tactics."

 Despite its importance, writing a self-assessment is no easy task.
 Analyzing oneself can be immensely difficult, especially when that analysis is submitted to a supervisor for review.
 If you're having trouble getting started, these five tips will help you learn how to write a self-assessment.
 [Learn more about performance management.]

-1. Be proud
+1. Be proud.

-2. Be honest
+2. Be honest and critical.